dksasaki/MOM6_COBALT_NEUS25/README2.md

 ### Step 2: Build Executable

 Compile MOM6 for your system.
 This step is system-specific and produces the `MOM6` executable.
+The executable can be built once and be used for different experiments.

 📖 **[Compilation Guide](docs/compilation.md)** - Detailed build instructions
 🔗 **[GFDL Instructions](https://github.com/NOAA-GFDL/MOM6/wiki/Getting-Started)** - Official MOM6 build docs